iniyanbala/-Spotify-Tracks-SQL-Project/README.md

 - ***Explicitness vs. Positivity***: Do explicit tracks tend to be more or less positive (valence) than non-explicit tracks?

 ## SQL Features Used

-- Basic query operations: SELECT, WHERE, ORDER BY, LIMIT
+- Basic query operations: `SELECT`, `WHERE`, `ORDER BY`, `LIMIT`

-- Aggregations with GROUP BY using functions like COUNT(), AVG(), and MAX()
+- Aggregations with `GROUP BY` using functions like `COUNT()`, `AVG()`, and `MAX()`

-- Window functions: ROW_NUMBER() OVER (ORDER BY ...) for ranking results
+- Window functions: `ROW_NUMBER() OVER (ORDER BY ...)` for ranking results

-- Filtering groups with HAVING clauses
+- Filtering groups with `HAVING` clauses

-- Arithmetic operations and rounding results with ROUND()
+- Arithmetic operations and rounding results with `ROUND()`
 - Ordering results by aggregated or calculated fields

 ##  Key Insights

-- Pop tracks are consistently the most popular on Spotify.
-- Artists like Drake and Ed Sheeran have the most tracks in the dataset.
-- Track popularity surged between 2016 and 2020.
-- Genres like Dance Pop and Hip-Hop show high energy and danceability.
-- Many tracks exceed the average popularity benchmark, indicating a strong skew toward a few hits.
+- **Top Tracks** - The dataset highlights “Unholy (feat.
+Kim Petras)” by Sam Smith and Kim Petras as the most popular track, achieving the maximum popularity score of 100.
+The top 10 list features a mix of internationally acclaimed artists like Bad Bunny, David Guetta, and Harry Styles, with popularity scores ranging from 95 to 100, indicating strong listener engagement across various genres.

+- **Prolific Artists** – The Beatles top the list with 279 tracks, followed by George Jones (271) and Stevie Wonder (236).
+This reflects these artists’ extensive catalogs and strong presence in the dataset, highlighting their significant contributions to the music library.

 ## Dataset